Response of the Unruh-DeWitt detector in flat spacetime with a compact dimension: The Wightman function

 The Green functions (Wightman function included) are generally very complicated.
-In the case of a massless ($m=0$) scalar field in 4-dimensional spacetime, $G^+(x,x')$ can be explicitly calculated as (see \cite{Birrell:1982ix})
+In the case of a massless ($m=0$) scalar field in 4-dimensional spacetime, $G^+(x,x')$ can be explicitly calculated as (see \cite{Birrell:1982ix,Wald:book,Padmanabhan:2003gd,Crispino:2007eb})

-where a small (infinitesimal) imaginary number $i\epsilon$, $\epsilon>0$, is prescribed as a regularization parameter to ensure convergency.
-The rest part of this paper will focus on this 4-dimensional case with $x^\mu=(t,x,y,z)$.
-We will first study the response of the Unruh-DeWitt detector moving at a constant velocity and then the detector moving with a constant acceleration, in the compact and noncompact directions, respectively.
+where we adopt the standard $i\epsilon$-regularization by introducing a small (infinitesimal) imaginary number $i\epsilon$, $\epsilon>0$, to provide a frequency cutoff.
+The rest of this paper will focus on this 4-dimensional case with $x^\mu=(t,x,y,z)$.

+Once the detector's trajectory is given, the Wightman function is known and we are ready to compute the transition rate for the equilibrium case by \eqnref{dot F} with $G^+(\Delta \tau)$ replaced by $G_L^+(\Delta \tau)$.
+For the nonequilibrium case, however, we have to take more care with the switching function in order to make sense of the instantaneous transition rate.